 With a prize chosen, you need the technology to support the contest itself.
 Platforms like King Sumo can help you do this without any code.
 Just sign up, set up your contest and you’ll have everything you need to generate email addresses using viral loops:

 From here, it’s a matter of promoting your contest to your chosen channels.
 Share it with your customers through communities and promote through paid channels.

 3. Use guerrilla marketing to hack attention

 Sometimes, grabbing the attention of your audience is simply a matter of being polarising.
 If you’re brave enough to put your name on the line (especially in the early days), you’ll grab the attention of raving fans who are impressed with your campaign.

-Take Tide member and founder of dating app Honeypot, George Rawlings, for example.
-To promote his new dating app, he played the role of the “villain”, placing a whiteboard on the streets of London that called out his supposed “cheating” ways.
+Take Tide member and founder of dating app Thursday, George Rawlings, for example.
+To promote his new dating app (then called Honeypot), he played the role of the “villain”, placing a whiteboard on the streets of London that called out his supposed “cheating” ways.

 Now before you tut and curse George’s name, the ex-girlfriend doesn’t actually exist.
 On his Instagram account, he even admitted that it was fake, along with an understandable reason why he did it:

 This is what guerrilla marketing is about.
 It’s thinking outside the box to “hack” the attention of your audience and get some free advertising in the process.
 There’s no set formula to this approach, but you can adopt some mindsets:

 First, look at how content and attention is spread within the ecosystem of your market.
 In George’s case, he knew a sensitive subject would spark social sharing in the initial geo he was targeting so he included this unique campaign in his marketing plan.